Reconstructive

 Lipomatosis

 What is lipomatosis?
-Lipomatosis is a systemic condition of soft tissues, characterized by the deposits of excess adipose tissue, encapsulated or well delimited, within subcutaneous symmetrical liposomes present on the neck, arms, or trunk.
-Lipomatosis is a common and benign...
+Lipomatosis is a systemic condition of soft tissues, characterized by the deposits of excess adipose tissue.
+The adipose tissue may be encapsulated or well delimited, within subcutaneous symmetrical liposomes present on the neck, arms, or trunk.
+Lipomatosis...

 details

-The synovial cyst or ganglion cyst is one of the most frequent (pseudo-tumoral) growths of soft tissues that appears on the upper limbs, in multiple locations, most commonly at the radiocarpal joint (dorsal face of the wrist).
-View of the...
+View of the synovial cyst during surgery The synovial cyst or ganglion cyst is one of the most frequent (pseudo-tumoral) growths of soft tissues that appears on the upper limbs, in multiple locations, most commonly at the radiocarpal joint (dorsal...

 details